Gitkrunixdev/Shamir_Cracker_Lab-research-and-development-tool./DISCLAIMER.md

 # ⚠️ Disclaimer

-## General Notice
+## 1. General Notice

-This repository provides **cryptographic command-line tooling** intended for **research, development, testing, and audit-oriented workflows**.
+This repository provides **cryptographic command‑line tooling** intended exclusively for **research, development, testing, and audit‑oriented use**.

 The software is provided **“as is”**, without warranty of any kind, express or implied.

 ---

+## 2. No Warranty

+To the maximum extent permitted by applicable law:

+- No warranties are made regarding correctness, completeness, reliability, or fitness for a particular purpose
+- No guarantee is provided that any recovery, reconstruction, or analysis will succeed
+- No guarantee is provided that outputs are accurate, complete, or suitable for production use

+All results must be independently verified by the user.

+---

+## 3. Limitation of Liability

+In no event shall the authors, maintainers, or contributors be liable for:

+- Loss of data, digital assets, credentials, or keys
+- Financial loss, business interruption, or reputational damage
+- Security incidents, misuse, or unauthorized access
+- Direct, indirect, incidental, special, or consequential damages

+Use of this software is entirely at the user’s own risk.

+---

-## No Service Relationship
+## 4. No Service Relationship

 This project does **not** provide:

 - Custodial services
 - Managed recovery services
+- Consulting, advisory, or fiduciary services
-- Legal, financial, or compliance advice
+- Legal, financial, or regulatory advice
-- Operational guarantees of any kind

-Use of this software does **not** establish any service, consultancy, or fiduciary relationship.
+Use of this software does **not** establish any service, consultancy, partnership, or fiduciary relationship.

 ---

-## No Warranty

-To the maximum extent permitted by applicable law:

-- No warranties are given regarding correctness, completeness, or fitness for a particular purpose
-- No guarantee is made that recovery operations will succeed
-- No guarantee is made that outputs are accurate or suitable for production use

-All results must be independently verified.

----

-## Limitation of Liability

-In no event shall the authors, maintainers, or contributors be liable for:
-- Loss of data, assets, or credentials
-- Financial loss or business interruption
-- Security incidents or misuse
-- Direct, indirect, incidental, or consequential damages

-Use of this software is entirely at the user's own risk.

----

-## Cryptographic Risk
+## 5. Cryptographic Responsibility

 Cryptographic recovery and reconstruction inherently involve risk.

 This software:

 - Does not replace professional key management systems
 - Does not replace hardware security modules (HSMs)
 - Does not replace enterprise custody or recovery solutions
+- Does not guarantee cryptographic correctness in all scenarios

-Users are responsible for understanding the cryptographic implications of their actions.
+Users are solely responsible for understanding the cryptographic implications of their actions.

 ---

-## Legal & Regulatory Compliance
+## 6. Legal and Regulatory Responsibility

 Users are solely responsible for:

 - Compliance with applicable laws and regulations
-- Lawful and ethical use of cryptographic tooling
-- Ensuring authorization to perform recovery operations
+- Ensuring lawful authorization to perform recovery operations
+- Ethical and legitimate use of cryptographic tooling

-The authors make no representations regarding regulatory compliance.
+The authors make no representations regarding legal or regulatory compliance.

 ---

-## Forks & Derivative Works
+## 7. Forks and Derivative Works

 Forks and derivative works are the sole responsibility of their maintainers.

 No responsibility is assumed for:

-- Modified versions
+- Modified versions of the software
-- Third-party integrations
+- Third‑party integrations
-- Downstream distributions
+- Downstream distributions or deployments

 ---

-## No Endorsement
+## 8. No Endorsement

-References to blockchain platforms, protocols, or technologies do not constitute endorsement.
+References to blockchain platforms, protocols, or technologies do not constitute endorsement or certification.

 ---

-## Attribution & Continuity
+## 9. Attribution and Continuity

-Original project author:
+Original cryptographic research and architectural concepts:
 - **@shamircrackerlab**
 - https://x.com/shamircrackerlab